0xluckycoder/covid-19-statistics/README.md

 # covid-19-statistics
 Hey, I Created this simple Vanilla JS application using https://hpb.health.gov.lk/en API, It shows current statistics about coronavirus

-#### Why should i use this website instead of official Gov's website
+#### Why should you use this website instead of official Gov's website
 - 70% faster
 - Visualize More data